 How to get rid of calcium deposits

-As explained above, hard water contains calcium deposits, which forms limescale in your home.
+Hard water contains calcium deposits, which forms limescale in your home.

-It’s important to note calcium deposits – that is, hard water stains – can make regular soap and detergents less effective and make soap stains more prominent.
-As well as this, your regular bleach will be a poor cleaner for hard water and limescale stains as it doesn’t contain the right formula you need.
+It’s important to note calcium deposits – that is, hard water stains – can make regular soap and detergents less effective and make soap stains more prominent.3 As well as this, your regular bleach will be a poor cleaner for hard water and limescale stains as it doesn’t contain the right formula you need.

 Instead, when you come to remove hard water stains, you’ll need to use an acidic cleaner or a product with a low pH that’s specifically built to tackle this head on.